NigelBess/Reddit-Adblocker/README.txt

 2. Check the "Developer Mode" Box

-3. Click the "Load unpacked extension..." button
+3. Click the "Load Unpacked" button

 4. Navigate to the folder where you saved these files.